Reception Rooms: 5 | Bedrooms: 5 | Bathrooms: 5

 Exceptional Grade II Listed Georgian house with detached cottage and delightful gardens and grounds of approximately 3 acres, all set within the highly sought after parish of St Kew.

 Constructed circa 1807, Hendra is an incredibly handsome Grade II Listed former farmhouse that is set in picturesque yet easily accessible countryside location between the North Cornwall coast and the town of Wadebridge.
 The property has been the subject of a large scale programme of renovation and modernisation in recent years, that has created a house of a standard that is very rarely seen and offers the ideal combination of many excellent modern creature comforts, yet in a beautiful Listed building.
 The property enjoys numerous stunning period features too that includes inglenook fireplaces, woodburner, high ceilings with exposed timbers and flagstone slate flooring to name just a few.
-As well as having excellent family sized accommodation, overall, it also offers considerable flexibility as it provides the current owners with a good income from the holiday letting of the very attractive detached two bedroom holiday cottage (Little Hendra) located within the grounds and a spacious annexe (Pippins).
+As well as having excellent family sized accommodation, overall, it also offers considerable flexibility as it provides the current owners with a good income from the holiday letting of the very attractive detached two bedroom cottage (Little Hendra) located within the grounds (this has fully residential permission and so it can be used for both holiday or fully residential uses) and a spacious annexe (Pippins).
 Pippins can be configured as a self-contained annexe or incorporated into the main house without changing the layout or structure of the house.

 Hendra enjoys a great flow to the rooms, with the option of up to five reception rooms, including the sunroom, on the ground floor (2 being used for the annexe).
 The superb farmhouse kitchen breakfast room is at the heart of the house and is semi open plan to the adjacent dining room.
 The kitchen is fitted with an attractive range of units with a cream four oven electric Aga being the centrepiece and large flagstone slate flooring and granite worktops completing the look and feel of quality.
 There are 4 bedrooms on the first floor, 3 of which are en suite and also a large family bathroom.
 On the second floor is a further en suite bedroom with an interlinking room.
 Both the house and cottage have the benefit of air source heating providing under floor heating to the ground floor of both.
 Within the grounds, there are photovoltaic panels generating an element of electricity for the property with any excess fed back in to the National Grid.
 This also provides a useful tax free income.